seanchas116/amulet/README.md

 Amulet is a header-only C++ library that provides some functional programming support (mainly for containers) like in Underscore.js, Ruby or LINQ.

+- Add convenient functional methods to containers (`Amulet::RangeExtension`)
+- Comprehension syntax (query macro)
+- Optional values (`Amulet::Option`)

 ## RangeExtension

-`Amulet::RangeExtension` is a template class that inherits the given container class (which must have `begin()` and `end()` methods) and adds a set of convinient methods for container processing to the original class.
+`Amulet::RangeExtension` is a template class that inherits the given container class (which must have `begin()` and `end()` methods) and adds a set of convenient methods for container processing to the original class.

 All methods provided by RangeExtension is immutable (const).